patchlevel/event-sourcing/docs/pages/subscription.md

     The task class must be serializable.
 It will be stored in the subscription store.

-Then create a handler that supports this task.
+The next step is to create a handler for the task.
+The handler must implement the `CleanupHandler` interface.

 ```php
 use MongoDb\Database;